 How to Get to Hershey

 Hershey is located in Central Pennsylvania with easy access to many major cities.
 Coming from Pittsburgh, it was about a 3 1/2 hour drive for our group.
 It’s also under 2 hours from Philadelphia and Baltimore, making it a great weekend getaway from these two areas as well.
 If you’re flying, each of the major cities have international airports and the nearby Harrisburg and Lancaster also offer smaller airports that are closer to Hershey.

 Where to Stay in Hershey

 One of the best parts about going away for a girls weekend is the quality time together.
-Since we wanted something that allowed the 9 of us to stay together, renting a home on AirBnB was the best option for our group.
+Since we wanted something that allowed the 9 of us to stay together, renting a home on AirBnB was the best option for our group on this trip.
 We ended up staying at this Hershey house since it offered four bedrooms and the two bathrooms we needed.
 The layout was a little unique and the kitchen wasn’t fully equipped, but it ended up working out perfectly for the weekend.
 (Don’t worry, the lack of wine glasses didn’t keep us from drinking!)
 We were visiting Hershey in February and didn’t do much walking around.
 If you do happen to be there in the warmer months, however, the location is perfect and very accessible to local attractions.
-(To sign up for AirBnB through my referral code and receive a credit toward your first stay, click here.)

-If you’re looking for a luxury hotel, The Hotel Hershey is absolutely beautiful.
+If you’re looking for a luxury hotel owned by Hershey, The Hotel Hershey is absolutely beautiful.
 The Hershey Lodge is a little more budget-friendly option, with both being official resorts of Hersheypark.
-For a comprehensive list of where to stay in Hershey, PA, see the Visit Hershey and Harrisburg site here.

 Hershey Story & Hershey Pantry Cafe